Ex Ante Litigation Risk and Firm Restatement Decisions: Evidence from District Courts

 Date Written: July 27, 2020

-Keywords: Private Securities Litigation, Pleading Standard, Accounting Misreporting, Restatement
+Keywords: Private Securities Litigation, court dismissal rate, Pleading Standard, Accounting Misreporting, Restatement

 JEL Classification: M41; K22; G39